AnnaZhiv/gcushen.github.io/content/en/authors/admin/_index.md

 ## About Me

 Anna Zhivtsova is currently a postgraduate student at the Peoples’ Friendship University of Russia (RUDN University).
-She is currently working in a research group, which aims to develop a model of a multi-hop network for massive machine-type  and ultra relailable low-latancy communications to optimize the architecture of such a system.
+Now she is  working in a research group, which aims to develop a model of a multi-hop network for massive machine-type  and ultra relailable low-latancy communications to optimize the architecture of such a system.
 Her current research interests include operations research and control of complex cyber-physical systems.